secondary-smiles/hair/README.md

 `$ make reset` -- removes the log files and the program from /usr/local/bin

+`$ make update` -- update from github and install the program using make and make install

 ## Usage
 ```bash
 $ hair <METHOD> <URL>